SimplyStaking/panic_cosmos/doc/DESIGN_AND_FEATURES.md

 ## Periodic Alive Reminder

-The periodic alive reminder is a way for P.A.N.I.C to inform the operator that it is still running.
-This can be useful to the operator when no alerts have been sent for a long time, therefore it does not leave the operator wondering whether P.A.N.I.C is still running or not.
+The periodic alive reminder is a way for PANIC to inform the operator that it is still running.
+This can be useful to the operator when no alerts have been sent for a long time, therefore it does not leave the operator wondering whether PANIC is still running or not.

 The following are some important points about the periodic alive reminder: